shivamrathore13/shivamrathore13/README.md

 - 👋 Hi, I’m @shivamrathore13
 - 👀 I’m interested in data scientist
 - 🌱 I’m currently enhancing my skils in JAVA
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web development as I am a frontend web developer
 - 📫 How to reach me yeshivamrathore@gmail.com

 <!---